simonprickett/cannonball/README.md

 Cannonball - OutRun Engine
 ==========================

+Original introduction from Chris White, project creator:

-CannonBall is an souped up game engine for the OutRun arcade game.
+CannonBall is a souped up game engine for the OutRun arcade game.
 The original 68000 and Z80 assembler code has been rewritten in C++.
 This makes it possible to make improvements suitable for modern platforms, including a higher frame-rate and widescreen support.
 It requires the original ROMs, as these contain elements including the graphics and audio data.

 * For an overview of CannonBall and its features, please read the [manual](https://github.com/djyt/cannonball/wiki).
 * [Reassembler Blog](http://reassembler.blogspot.co.uk/)
 * [Twitter](https://twitter.com/djyt)

 Please note that I maintain the Windows build of CannonBall.
 Whilst I strive to ensure this is a fully cross-platform project that compiles across Linux, Wii, Mac, Pi4 etc. I do not maintain those ports.
 Port specific issues should be raised with the respective person.

 Thank you!
 Chris White (Project Creator).